-- A. THE LEARNING CONTRACT is a formal agreement between the field instructor, student, and Concord Field Coordinator concerning the activities the student will perform in the agency.
-All parties can hold each other to this agreement. - It provides a focus/structure for student learning (and supervision) over the course of the semester. - It provides a basis for evaluation and a measure for accountability. - It provides a parallel process experience for students many of whom will need to collaboratively develop goals/objectives with clients.
+THE LEARNING CONTRACT is a formal agreement between the practicum instructor, the student, and Concord University faculty liaison concerning the activities the student will perform in the agency.
+All parties can hold each other to this agreement.

+- It provides a focus/structure for student learning (and supervision) over the course of the semester. - It provides a basis for evaluation and a measure for accountability - It provides a parallel process experience for students many of whom will need to collaboratively develop goals/objectives with clients.

-AT THE END OF THE FIELD INSTRUCTION WHAT KIND OF SOCIAL WORKER DO WE WANT OUR GRADUATES TO BE?
+AT THE END OF THE PRACTICUM INSTRUCTION WHAT KIND OF SOCIAL WORKER DO WE WANT OUR GRADUATES TO BE?